When Everything Feels Like the Movies: Reception

 Author Kathy Clark started an online petition asking for the revocation of the Governor General's Award due to the "graphic nature" of the novel.
 In response to the Clark petition and Kay's column criticizing the novel, Steven Galloway noted, in surveying Canadian writers, that the prevailing sentiment was "a mixture of support for the writer, the desire to forcibly extract Ms. Kay and Ms. Clark's heads from their rectums, and shame that we are actually having to have a freedom of expression debate in 2015."
 Despite gay marriage being legal in Canada since 2005, J.B.
 Staniforth noted "the full-throated [gay] lust that the heterosexual majority takes for granted" was "still ... considered shocking."

 Keeler rejected the petition to strip the award, noting that such efforts were akin to the jurors who deadlocked during the first trial of King's murderer.

+The book along with five others were banned in Malaysia as a "preventative measure to stop the spread of ideologies and movements" that conflicted with the country's values.

 Awards and nominations

 When Everything Feels Like the Movies received the Governor General's Award for English-language children's literature in 2014.
 Despite the Clark petition, the Canada Council backed the judges' award and refused to rescind the prize.

 The novel, defended by Elaine Lui, was a runner up in the CBC Canada Reads competition in 2015.